rishabh625/PepipostTutorials/How To Send Email in CodeIgniter (CI).md

    - Create a new directory email in application/views

-   - Create a new file email_template.php application/views/email
+   - Create a new file email_template.php in application/views/email

    - Add below code to application/views/email/email_template.php